Obarun/66/doc/66-boot.md

 - It uses `/dev/null` as its stdin (instead of `/dev/console`).
 Although stdout and stderr still use `/dev/console` for now.

-- It checks if the *LIVE* basename is a valid mountpoint, and if so it mounts it.
-If requested, it unmounts if the *LIVE* basename is a valid mountpoint and performs a mount.
+- It checks if the `%%livedir%%` basename is a valid mountpoint, and if so it mounts it.
+If requested, it unmounts if the `%%livedir%%` basename is a valid mountpoint and performs a mount.

-- It creates the *LIVE* directory invocating [66 -v VERBOSITY -l LIVE scandir -b -c create](66-scandir.html) plus **-L user_log** if requested.
+- It creates the `%%livedir%%` directory invocating [66 -v VERBOSITY scandir -b -c create](66-scandir.html) plus **-L user_log** if requested.

-- It initiates the early services of every tree of the `boot` group invocating [66 -v VERBOSITY -l LIVE tree init --group boot](66-tree.html#init) — or of *TREE* alone when that key is set.
+- It initiates the early services of every tree of the `boot` group invocating [66 -v VERBOSITY tree init --group boot](66-tree.html#init) — or of *TREE* alone when that key is set.

 - It performs "the fifo trick" where it redirects its stdout to the `catch-all` logger's fifo without blocking before the `catch-all` logger is even up (because it's a service that will be spawned a bit later, when [scandir start](66-scandir.html) is executed).